The Spiderwick Chronicles (film): Plot

-While Helen is driving Jared and Mallory home, she and Jared argue over her disbelief; Jared angrily tells Helen that he hates her and doesn't want to live with her anymore.
-Later, Hogsqueal, having overheard Mulgarath's plan, informs the children while also giving Simon and Mallory the ability to see faeries as well.
-Jared then tries to call his father again, but a sympathetic Mallory tells him that their father has moved in with another woman after his and Helen's divorce and won't be coming for him, causing a heartbroken Jared to regret his angry words to Helen earlier.
-Jared, Simon, and Mallory then use the Book to summon a griffin, which takes them to the sylphs' realm.
-There, they meet Arthur, who has not aged and is unaware of the time he has spent there.
-Jared asks him to destroy the Book only to find out that Thimbletack had switched the pages with a cookbook and kept the real Book.
+While Helen is driving home, she and Jared argue over her disbelief; Jared angrily tells Helen that he hates her and does not want to live with her anymore.
+Later, Hogsqueal, having overheard Mulgarath's plan, informs the children.
+When Jared tries and fails to contact his father again, Mallory tells him the truth: he's dating another woman and has moved in with her.
+Jared, Simon, and Mallory use the book to summon a griffin, which takes them to the sylphs' realm.
+There, they meet Arthur, who has not aged and is initially unaware of the time he has spent there.
+Jared asks him to destroy the book only to find out that Thimbletack had switched the pages and kept the real Book.
 Arthur is relieved until Jared tells him that Mulgarath knows how to break the protective circle.
-Arthur informs Jared that the sylphs won't allow them to leave as they, like him, know too much about the faeries.
+Arthur informs Jared that the sylphs will not allow them to leave as they, like him, know too much about the fairies and the fairies do not want them to reveal their existence to the world.
 Arthur helps them escape by distracting the sylphs with the fake book.

-At home, the children finally convince Helen of the truth when they save her from the goblins' attempted ambush and then her seeing Thimbletack upon her return home.
+At home, the children finally convince Helen of the truth.
 Meanwhile, the goblins finish spreading their potion, which successfully breaks the circle as the full moon rises.
-The family defend themselves with kitchen knives and tomato sauce/salt bombs (ingredients deadly to goblins) that Simon and Thimbletack made earlier and manage to kill Redcap and the goblins in an explosion of tomato sauce.
-Suddenly, Richard appears, claiming that he has decided to come back and stay with them; however, Jared, having remembered what Mallory told him earlier, stabs him, revealing him to be Mulgarath in disguise.
-Mulgarath then pursues Jared and the Book throughout the house before cornering him on the roof.
-Jared outwits the ogre by tossing the book over the side of the roof.
-Mulgarath transforms into a bird to catch it, but he is suddenly grabbed and eaten by Hogsqueal.
-Afterwards, Jared and his mother reconcile, with Jared deciding to live with her and they help Simon, Mallory, and Hogsqueal gather the Book's scattered pages.
+The family defend themselves with kitchen knives and tomato sauce/salt bombs (ingredients deadly to goblins) and manage to kill the goblins in an explosion of tomato sauce.
+Suddenly, the children's father, Richard, appears; however, Jared, suspicious about his father's words and behavior, stabs him, revealing him to be Mulgarath in disguise.
+Mulgarath pursues Jared and the Book throughout the house before cornering him on the roof.
+Jared tosses the Book and Mulgarath transforms into a raven to catch it, but he is suddenly snatched and eaten by Hogsqueal.
+Afterwards, Jared and his mother reconcile.
+Jared refuses to live with his father again and decides to only live with his mother instead.

-Several weeks later, the family brings Lucinda to visit Thimbletack and the house.
-The sylphs then arrive with Arthur, allowing him to briefly visit now that the Book is safe.
+Several weeks later, the family brings Lucinda to visit the house.
+The sylphs arrive with Arthur, allowing him to briefly visit now that the Book is safe.
 However, Arthur cannot stay long as he will turn to dust if he remains.
 Lucinda asks to go with him and is transformed back into a child.
-The Grace family watch as the sylphs spirit Arthur and Lucinda away before resuming their normal lives with Thimbletack, Hogsqueal, and the griffin.
+The Grace family watch as the sylphs spirit Arthur and Lucinda away, and they are now free to continue and live happily in their new home.